edgelesssys/constellation/README.md

 Core components:

+* [access_manager](access_manager): Contains the access-manager pod used to persist SSH users based on a K8s ConfigMap
 * [cli](cli): The CLI is used to manage a Constellation cluster
 * [coordinator](coordinator): The Coordinator is a node agent whose most important task is to bootstrap a node
 * [image](image): Build files for the Constellation disk image